GenaGrig/hangman-game-python/README.md

         * No repeats of already guessed correct or incorrect letters
         * No inputs of more than 1 letter at once
         * No inputs of other symbols or numbers, only letters a-z
-4. If player guesses all letters in less than 6 attempts - player wins, otherwise player looses.
+4. If player guesses all letters in less than 6 attempts - player wins, otherwise player loses.
 5. Player chooses to restart the game in the same topic, go to main menu or quit the game.

 # User experience